 - Have you established a regular process for communicating with key decision-makers, such as mobilizing partners to testify during budget hearings or conducting regular visits to elected officials?
 How are you measuring the impact of your communication process or whether your actions have an impact?

 - Do you have a process or mechanism for dealing with those elected officials and appointed policymakers where high turnover occurs (e.g., state or district superintendents)?

 - What feedback loops have you established for changing tactics when your data tells you that an action is not effective?

-- How well did you garner broader public/stakeholder support for your initiative and would greater emphasis with broader publics give you a stronger ‘voice’ to influence policymakers?
+- How well did you garner broader public/stakeholder support for your initiative and would increased inclusion of public opinion give you a stronger “voice” to influence policymakers?